 The laboratory will help the students to isolate enzymes from different sources, enzyme assays and studying their kinetic parameters which have immense importance in industrial processes.

-- 1. Purification of Enzyme by ammonium sulphate fractionation. - Furnication of Enzyme by animonium surplace fra Effect of Temperature and pH on enzyme activity.
-Plot of enzyme kinetic graphs Enzyme immobilization Cloning and expression of protein
+- 1. Purification of Enzyme by ammonium sulphate fractionation. - 2.
+Effect of Temperature and pH on enzyme activity.